geoffmaas25/geoffmaas25-ua-gist604b-f24-lesson-0-1/README.md

    - Open-source software can be shared and redistributed without permission
    - There is a high level of transparency in the process of the software’s creation and of its maintenance
    - Open-source software often has an active developer community which continues to create new features and ensure existing features remain   functional and offers support for the user community.

+   *Cons:*

+   - Open-source software may suffer from a lack of formalized, well-documented, or consistent support, for maintenance and upgrades that commercial software generally offers
+   - Open-source software may lack compatibility when used with other software systems.
+The user may need to license additional code, widgets or other patches to make them work with other software packages
+- Open-source software may often lack the security offered by proprietary software.
+- Open-source software is not guaranteed to have a large, available, or skilled developer community to offer support.
+- Open-source software may have a high learning curve and require a significant amount of maintenance to keep it operational.
+- Open-source software may not offer all the same functionality as it may not have all the functionality